 So, I hope you now know who is the person behind this blog.
 I have no agenda here.
 I don’t intend to blog about parenting.
 I don’t intend to blog about RVing or technology.
 My writing is as I am.
 Undefinable!
 It won’t fit into anyone’s box.

 Before I go I should finish that thought I digressed from.
 So the kids said yes.
-I put the house on the market, sold everything we could gave away the rest, put only photographs, a few personal papers we had to keep, two pieces of furniture my father built because the kids insisted, some camping equipment that wouldn’t fit into the RV and our Christmas ornaments (gave the tree away kept the babbles) and our sewing machine because my daughter wanted it and that was it.
+I put the house on the market, sold everything we could, gave away the rest, put only photographs, a few personal papers we had to keep, two pieces of furniture my father built because the kids insisted, some camping equipment that wouldn’t fit into the RV and our Christmas ornaments (gave the tree away kept the babbles) and our sewing machine because my daughter wanted it and that was it.
 Moved it all to Texarkana where we can hop by and get things out if we need to on our way passing from East to West or back from West to East and we hit the road.
 Yep…38′ class A Fleetwood Expedition 38B to be precise, 6 kids aged 8 – 21, four cats and two dogs.
 Yes, FOUR cats, TWO, dogs, SIX kids and me.
 People say, “you’re brave” to which I reply, “you know brave and stupid there’s a real fine line between those two and I’m not always sure what side of the line I”m on.”
-That was May 1st.
-Thank the Lord in Heaven above the house finally sold last year and we escaped the $8,800 property taxes.
+That was May 1st, 2015.
+Thank the Lord in Heaven above the house finally sold and we escaped the $8,800 property taxes.
 So now we live on the road.
-We boondock, if you see an RV towing currently a Jeep Commander with 6 or 7 bikes on it or maybe if God helps me get the deal worked out a brand new Tahoe with 6 or 7 bikes on it sitting in a Walmart parking lot somewhere in the US of A or maybe even in Canada.
+We boondock, if you see an RV towing currently a red Chevrolet Tahoe with 6 or 7 bikes on it sitting in a Walmart parking lot somewhere in the US of A or maybe even in Canada.
 That’s most likely us.
 We haven’t met anyone else yet carrying that many bikes.
-We have met more families full timing with more kids than we have but none with as many bikes.
-We stay in truck stops, Walmarts, sometimes rest stops and we became new members of Thousand Trails and Coast to Coast both I highly recommend if you want to full time RV so we can now camp in campgrounds with <gasp> FULL hookups more often than we boon dock and it costs us nothing extra.
+We have met families full timing with more kids than we have but none with as many bikes.
+We stay in truck stops, Walmarts, sometimes rest stops and we became new members of Thousand Trails and Coast to Coast both I highly recommend if you want to full time RV so we can now camp in campgrounds with FULL hookups more often than we boon dock and it costs us nothing extra.